ztomasze/dungeon-jacks/index.md

 ### Playing

-Your goal is play through the entire dungeon deck, collecting all the Diamond cards (treasure) that you can.
+Your goal is to play through the entire dungeon deck, collecting all the Diamond cards (treasure) that you can.
 If you ever lose the dice from all four of your hero cards, you lose.

 ##### Draw the next encounter